JanWielgus/janwielgus.github.io/_posts/2025-06-07-setup-git-credential-manager-ubuntu.md

 Install git if you already haven't. (`sudo apt install git`).

 Download GitHub Credential Manager.<br>
-Go to https://github.com/git-ecosystem/git-credential-manager/releases, and here choose latest `gcm-linux_amd64` with `.deb` extension.
+Go to [https://github.com/git-ecosystem/git-credential-manager/releases](https://github.com/git-ecosystem/git-credential-manager/releases), and here choose latest `gcm-linux_amd64` with `.deb` extension.

 Open directory where you downloaded the file in Ubuntu terminal.
 Then run:
 ```
 sudo apt install ./<.deb file>
 ```
-I had some warnings, but everything worked after all.
+**Note:** I had an information about some "Permission denied", but everything worked after all.

 ## Setting up